 The SATCOM C course runs for one full day of eight hours.

 The SATCOM C course has the prerequisite that attendees hold a MROCP certificate.
 Course are scheduled on demand

-You gain hands on experience with digital select call VHF radio simulators and visit a working limited coast station.
-Training with EPIRBS, PLB’s, SARTS, and VHF radios as well as HF internet access and weather fax is standard.
+You gain hands on experience with digital select call VHF DSC radio.
+Training with EPIRBS, PLB’s, SARTS, and VHF radios.

 You will be issued with a course handbook and this is supported by a powerful audio visual presentation during training.